melezhik/RakuDist/README.md

 Optional.
 A name of rakudo version commit, should be full SHA

+Caveats.
+Rakudo version option is available only for CPAN modules

 * sync_mode

 Optional. (`on|off`), if sync mode is `on` run test in synchronous mode ( gives result immediately )